Probate Administration

 This legal process can be overwhelming and unfamiliar.
 We are here to help you during a difficult time and make the process as smooth as possible.

-What Is The Probate Process In Georgia?
+What is the Probate Process in Georgia?

 The length of the probate process depends on the size and complexity of the estate, the local rules, and the probate court’s workload.
 The average probate is typically 6 months to 1 year.